-The Electronic Signature, or E-Sign, action is used to automatically trigger the electronic signing of documents attached to Auttodoc actions and files created by Table Export actions that have been used earlier in the workflow.
+The Electronic Signature, or E-Sign, action is used to automatically trigger the electronic signing of documents attached to Auttodoc actions used earlier in a workflow.
 Static files, or files that have not been used in the workflow, can also be attached to an E-Sign action.
 This article discusses the E-Sign action in more detail.

 Table of Contents

 - Understanding the E-Sign Action